 Reliability, scalability, availability, security, and performance should also be considered when determining the best archiving strategy for your organization.
 Ask yourself these questions...

-As a Salesforce AppExchange partner, OwnBackup Archiver can you time, money, and development resources.
+OwnBackup Archive can you time, money, and development resources.
 With a complete archiving solution, your Admins can quickly setup archiving policies, allowing your company to easily free up storage and stay in compliance.

-OwnBackup’s pre-built Archiver solution meets all of an organization’s functional, technical, security, and compliance requirements out-of-the-box, including:
+OwnBackup’s pre-built Archive solution meets all of an organization’s functional, technical, security, and compliance requirements out-of-the-box, including: